vitejs/vite/docs/guide/ssr.md

 ## SSR-specific Plugin Logic

 Some frameworks such as Vue or Svelte compiles components into different formats based on client vs. SSR.
-To support conditional transforms, Vite passes an additional `ssr` argument to the following plugin hooks:
+To support conditional transforms, Vite passes an additional `ssr` property in the `options` object of the following plugin hooks:

 - `resolveId`
 - `load`